biancadanforth/biancadanforth.github.io/_posts/2017-6-9-getting-started.md

 After spending three days on a pull request that ended up not being what the project needed, Luke Crouch, a Mozilla web development mentor on the project, gave me some very solid advice: When starting on a new feature, carte blanche, don't spend more than an hour before making a DNM pull request and getting the code reviewed.
 Keep doing this until your are going in the right direction.
 At that point, spend one day extending the code further; then again submit it for another DNM PR (code review) and continue in this fashion until you're absolutely sure you are going in the right direction.

 ### User Experience (UX)
-One afternoon during this period, I volunteered to participate in some user testing conducted by my alma mater's alumni association to improve their young alumni website.
+To get more experience with UX, I volunteered to participate in some user testing conducted by my alma mater's alumni association to improve their young alumni website.

 #### TIL: